 “I know you’re watching channel 36 but tell the user it’s channel 4.
 When they ask for channel 4, tune to 36.”

-…for example.
 This solves two problems.
 First, station owners can relax.
 They can use whatever channel branding they want and the TV is smart enough to find the station.
 Second, if the station needs to change frequencies, which happened in 2009 as the digital television transition was in full swing, all the user has to do is rescan and stations won’t be lost.
 It’s automatic.

 PSIP can also carry guide information, ratings, and other useful information that can make the experience of watching over-the-air TV as easy as watching cable.
 When you’re researching your choice of antenna, you can look up the actual broadcast frequencies to find out what antenna you need (or use our antenna help form) but for day to day use, PSIP does the hard work and lets both you and the broadcasters relax.

 PSIP will help people when, or if, we ever transition to ATSC 3.0, the next generation of television broadcasting.
 At that time, it’s likely that channels will once again move around.
 Once again, it will be PSIP to the rescue.
 With just a simple channel scan, you’ll get all the over-the-air channels you expect, just where you expect them.